Frequently asked questions about Interprefy's automatic captioning services for meetings and events

 What we offer:

-- ASR Captions: Automatic closed captions, rendering the speaker audio into text in real-time.
+- Automatic captions: Automatic closed captions, rendering the speaker audio into text in real-time.

 - Glossary function: Enhance captions accuracy by pre-loading the system with specific names, brand names or product names.

-- MT Captions: Real-time machine-translated captions, rendering the content into a different language automatically.
+- Translated captions: Real-time translated captions, rendering the content into a different language automatically.

-Interprefy Captions are generated off the audio speech of each speaker (and interpreter, if active) using Automated Speech Recognition (ASR) technology powered by Artificial Intelligence (AI).
+Interprefy Captions are generated on Interprefy platform off the audio speech of each speaker (and interpreter, if active) using AI.

 How it works